-The U.S. will likely be among the first markets to receive the new Volvo EV worldwide.
-The Swedes may price the new Volvo electric SUV competitively between USD 70,000-80,000, undercutting rivals like the BMW iX (USD 83,200 onwards) and the Tesla Model X (USD 89,990 onwards) by a huge margin.
+The U.S. will likely be among the first markets to receive the new Volvo electric car worldwide, where customer deliveries could begin early next year.
+The Swedes should price the new Volvo electric SUV competitively between USD 75,000-90,000, undercutting rivals like the BMW iX (USD 83,200 onwards) and the Tesla Model X (USD 114,990 onwards) by a huge margin.

-Volvo electric SUV (Volvo Embla?)
-FAQs
+Volvo electric SUV (Volvo Embla) FAQs

 What is the new Volvo Electric SUV release date?